Crimes and Tickets

 Consumer rights:

-Where can I turn if I’ve been a victim of financial fraud?
+Where can you turn if you’ve been a victim of financial fraud?

 You can contact your local police, the provincial Sûreté du Québec police (514-598-4141 – collect calls accepted) or the Canadian Anti-Fraud Centre of the RCMP (1-888-495-8501).
 If the police department cannot handle your case, it will refer you to the proper department.